qcom/html-generator/README.md

 			obj[o[key]] = o[valKey]
 		obj

-Simple function wrapper over the tyepof operator, which will be utilized primarily for its distinction of arrays and objecs.
+Simple function wrapper over the tyepof operator, which will be utilized primarily for its distinction of arrays and objects.

 	getType = (val) ->
 		type = typeof val